-- Dell Optiplex GX780 Mid-Tower Computer configured with an Operating System hard drive and a large storage hard drive dedicated to audio files.
-(A 250Gb hard drive will store 5,000+ songs in Linear PCM format.
-We do not advise monitoring more audio files than this at any one given time.) - Intel Core2 Duo 2.4GHz or better - Minimum 1GB RAM (2GB or more recommended) - Windows XP Professional with SP3 or Windows 7 Professional 32bit (not 64bit) - Professional AudioScience Audio Card with four playback devices and hardware mixer controls and metering plus decoding of MPEG Layer 2, or MP3 audio on the audio card.
-We publish the latest tested drivers on our web site. - 17" or larger monitor running at 1024 x 768 or higher resolution (1280x1024 or higher recommended) - Optional dual-output video card - Optional touch-screen - Optimized for multi-media play out by BSI technicians, rather than 'appearance' or office applications.
+- Dell Optiplex GX7020 Mid-Tower Computer configured with an Operating System hard drive and a large storage hard drive dedicated to audio files.
+(A 250 GB hard drive will store 5,000+ songs on average in Linear PCM format.
+We do not advise monitoring more audio files than this at any one given time.) - Intel Core i5 or Xeon 2.4GHz or better - Minimum 1GB RAM (2GB for Windows 7 or 4GB for Windows 8 or more recommended) - Windows XP Professional with SP3, Windows 7 Professional 32bit, or Windows 8.1 64bit - Professional AudioScience Audio Card with four playback devices and hardware mixer controls and metering. - 19" or larger monitor running at 1280 x 1024 or higher resolution (21" 1920x1080 recommended) - Optional dual-output video card - Optional touch-screen - Optimized for multi-media play out by BSI technicians, rather than 'appearance' or office applications.
 BSI Technical Support does not cover the cost of configuring computer systems or other hardware not purchased by BSI.

 Although Simian will run on lesser configurations, this is known be a good, stable platform that will run for extended periods of time.
 Please check with BSI Sales for latest model specifications.
-We do not recommend running Simian on any server based operating System, including Windows 2003 or 2008, nor do we recommend 64bit operating systems.
+We do not recommend running Simian on any server based operating System, including Windows 2003, 2008 or 2012.